brachi-wernick/kafka-stream-skeleton/README.md

                 .to(OUTPUT_TOPIC, Produced.with(stringSerde, loginCountSerde));
 ```

-Also here, there are default SerDes for primitive types, and for json need to write our own SerDes.
+There are default SerDes for primitive types provided by Kafka Streams API.
+For JSON, one needs to write her own SerDes.
-use the class`com.kafka_stream_skeleton.serialization.SerdeBuilder`, to create a custom SerDes.
+You can use the class`com.kafka_stream_skeleton.serialization.SerdeBuilder`, to create a JSON SerDes based on your model.

 ## Consuming stream data

-Stream output data is written in its own topic and need to be consumed, I write some consumer, that just print result to the console.
+Stream output data is written to an output topic.
+If you wish to consume and display the topic's content, there is a consumer example in this project, that just print result to the console.
-also here, need to specify correctly the serializers, according to the stream results
+Also here, one needs to specify correctly the deserializers, according to the stream results:

 ```java
 props.put("key.deserializer", StringDeserializer.class.getName());